Glucosagreen® – The Technology

-The key advantage of Glucosagreen is that by utilising this innovative technology, we are able to produce glucosamine, to the same high-quality standard as shellfish glucosamine, but without damaging the environment.
-The process to manufacture glucosamine from shellfish requires a huge amount of chemicals and this in turn generates vast amounts of toxic waste water.
+The key advantage of Glucosagreen® is that by utilizing this innovative technology, we are able to produce glucosamine to the same high-quality standard as shellfish glucosamine, but without damaging the environment.
+Manufacturing glucosamine from shellfish requires a huge amount of hazardous chemicals which in turn generates vast amounts of toxic wastewater.

-GlucosaGreen® only generates 10 metric tons of waste water to produce 1 metric ton of Glucosamine HCl, or approximately only 2% of shellfish derived Glucosamine waste.
-This small amount is easily treated in our facility for environmental protection.
+GlucosaGreen® only generates 1 metric ton of wastewater to produce 1 metric ton of glucosamine HCl, or approximately only 0.2% of the amount of wastewater generated in the process of making shellfish-derived glucosamine.

-Shellfish GlucosamineCurrently, nearly all the global supply of glucosamine is derived from shellfish.
-However, this model has many disadvantages and deep-rooted deficiencies.
+Shellfish GlucosamineMuch of the global supply of glucosamine is derived from shellfish.
+However, this has many disadvantages and deep-rooted deficiencies.

 To produce 1MT of Glucosamine HCL, you need:

-This process generates 450 – 460 metric tons of waste water with a PH of 5.5, COD of 8500mg/L. It is energy intensive, inefficient and is causing much harm to our planet.
+This process generates 450 – 460 metric tons of wastewater with a PH of 5.5, COD of 8500mg/L. It is energy intensive, inefficient and is causing significant harm to our planet.

 Citric Biomass / Aspergillus Niger Glucosamine

-The other method used to produce glucosamine is derived from using the biomass from aspergillus niger.
+Another method used to produce glucosamine is to derive it from the biomass of aspergillus niger.
 This is a fungus that has an outer shell rich in chitin similar to what is found in crustacean shells.
-This has traditionally been used for people who are allergic to shellfish or who follow a vegan diet.
+This has traditionally been used for people who are allergic to shellfish or who follow a vegan or kosher diet.
 However, it also has significant deficiencies and comes at a high cost to the environment.

 Reduce Solid Waste